OCA/commission/commission/README.rst

 ======================

 * Make it totally multi-company aware.
-* Be multi-currency aware for settlements.
-* Allow to calculate and pay in other currency different from company one.
 * Set agent popup window with a kanban view with richer information and mobile friendly.